 If not, toggle the switch to ‘On’ position.

-2] Check Snip & Sketch switch
+3] Check Snip & Sketch switch

-Again, open ‘Settings’, choose ‘System’ tile and navigate to the ‘Notifications & actions’ section.
+Open ‘Settings’, choose ‘System’ tile and navigate to the ‘Notifications & actions’ section.

 Here, make sure that ‘Snip & Sketch’ switch is set to ‘On’ position.

-3] Reset Snip & Sketch
+4] Reset Snip & Sketch

-Go to Settings > Apps > Apps & features.
+If the above methods fail to yield the desired results, Reset Snip & Sketch.
+For this, go to Settings > Apps > Apps & features.
 Here, click on ‘Snip & Sketch’.